arffsaad/MalayCyberbully/README.md

 ```

 ### For usage with Websocket (Web Server/JS)
-Please install [PyWebsocket3](https://github.com/GoogleChromeLabs/pywebsocket3), and then open a Powershell/Terminal in the `mod_pywebsocket` folder.
+Please install [PyWebsocket3](https://github.com/GoogleChromeLabs/pywebsocket3).
+Move `tf.py` file into the `mod_pywebsocket` folder and then open a Powershell/Terminal in the same folder

 - Powershell
 ```